 On May 2, 2012, Sean Patterson, the former President of the Company's subsidiary, Wilhelmina International, Ltd. ("Wilhelmina International"), filed a lawsuit in the Supreme Court of the State of New York, County of New York, against the Company, Wilhelmina International and Mark Schwarz, the Company's Chairman of the Board, asserting claims for alleged breach of Mr. Patterson's expired employment agreement (the "Employment Agreement") with Wilhelmina International, defamation, and declaratory relief with respect to the alleged invalidity and unenforceability of the Employment Agreement's non-competition and non-solicitation provisions.
-The Company and Wilhelmina International denied its material allegations and asserted counterclaims against Mr. Patterson for breach of the Employment Agreement, breach of fiduciary duty, and injunctive relief.
+The Company and Wilhelmina International asserted counterclaims against Mr. Patterson for breach of the Employment Agreement, breach of fiduciary duty, and injunctive relief.
 On May 23, 2014, the court granted the defendants' motion to dismiss Mr. Patterson's defamation claim, and granted Mr. Patterson's cross-motion for leave to file an amended defamation claim.
-Mr. Patterson filed an Amended Complaint on May 15, 2014, repeating the claims for alleged breach of contract and declaratory relief, and filing an amended defamation claim.
-The Company and Wilhelmina International filed an Answer to the Amended Complaint, denying its material allegations, on June 17, 2014, and again asserted counterclaims for breach of contract, breach of fiduciary duty, and for injunctive relief.
-Mr. Patterson replied to those counterclaims on June 27, 2014.
-The parties continue to be engaged in discovery.
-The Company believes Mr. Patterson's claims are without merit and intends to vigorously defend itself and pursue the counterclaims.
+Patterson filed an Amended Complaint on May 15, 2014, repeating the claims for alleged breach of contract and declaratory relief, and filing and amended defamation claim.
+The Company and Wilhelmina International filed an Answer to the Amended Complaint on June 17, 2014, and again asserted counterclaims for breach of contract, breach of fiduciary duty, and for injunctive relief.
+Patterson replied to those counterclaims on June 27, 2014.
+Discovery has now been completed, and the case is on the trial calendar.
+The parties have been ordered to engage in a second mediation.
+The Company believes Mr. Patterson's claims are without merit, and, in the event the case is not settled in the mediation or otherwise, intends to continue to vigorously defend itself and pursue the counterclaims.